MXMxRazer/BrotherHood_FC_Web/README.md

 The project is currently in progress, focusing on the development of the desktop version.
 Ongoing updates and information will be added to the project as development continues.

-Thank you for your interest in the Brotherhood FC Web Application!
+Thank you for your interest in th FC Northern Yetis Web Application!
 We look forward to the positive impact this project will have on the Nepalese community in Canada.

 *Note: Information in this README.md is subject to change as the project progresses.*